thelearningclinic/aerogear-diffmatchpatch-ios/README.md

-# DiffMatchPatch for iOS
+# DiffMatchPatch for iOS / MacOSX
-The project is a fork of [google-diff-match-patch](https://github.com/JanX2/google-diff-match-patch) with modifications to get it to compile for iOS and Xcode 6.0
+The project is a fork of [google-diff-match-patch](https://github.com/JanX2/google-diff-match-patch) with modifications to get it to compile for iOS / MacOSX and Xcode 6.0

 The speed test target and schema were removed to save time figuring out some issues but might later on.

 ## Prerequisites
 This project requires Xcode6.0 to run.

 ## Building